 Design for expansion due to temperature and humidity.

-Allow sheets to expand by limiting clamping forces and including sufficient flashing at the peak and wall intersections to cover the expected movement.
+Allow sheets to expand by limiting clamping forces and including sufficient flashing to cover the expected movement.

 Install a row of fasteners at every purlin.
 Fasten at the crest of the wave profile, 9” or 12” on center.